 In early January 2021, Tesla shares rose over $800, hitting a new 52-week high.
 The 52-week low was $70.10.
 In July 2021, the company hit another milestone in Q2, with $1.1 billion reported in profits.
 Only roughly one-third ($354 million) came from regulatory credit sales, which is the first time Tesla made more money from automotive and energy storage sales.

-Note that in 2018, Tesla’s stock underwent numerous ups and downs, and CEO Elon Musk reported that the company was on the verge of bankruptcy.
+Tesla’s stock has also undergone numerous ups and downs in 2018, and Musk reported that the company was on the verge of bankruptcy.
 However, Tesla announced that it was making severe cost cuts to become more profitable.

 If you’d like a more holistic view of the company, it may also help to review its Form 10k.
 The Form 10K is an annual report that all publicly traded companies must file with the SEC.
 It highlights everything from a company’s management and risks, to its expenses and total revenue.